lawrenceypil/lawrenceypil.github.io/_posts/2023-03-06-my-father's-garden.md

 ---

-*Photo from SunStar Cebu, where this piece was originally published on June 16, 2007.*
+*Illustration by Josua Cabrera for SunStar Cebu, where this piece was originally published on June 16, 2007.*